IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 - `FN_T_UID2_IDENTITY_MAP` (See [Map DII](#map-dii))

 The following functions are deprecated in favor of `FN_T_UID2_IDENTITY_MAP`.
 You can still use them, but `FN_T_UID2_IDENTITY_MAP` is better.
-If you are already using these functions, we recommend upgrading as soon as possible.
+If you are already using these functions, we recommend ugrading as soon as possible.

 - `FN_T_UID2_IDENTITY_MAP_EMAIL` (deprecated)
 - `FN_T_UID2_IDENTITY_MAP_EMAIL_HASH` (deprecated)